MohdThaha/MohdThaha/README.md

 ## `$ cat ./projects`

-> Most of my production work lives under NDA — ERP platforms, CRM billing SaaS, and field sales systems
-> built for real clients at scale.
-What I *can* share: multi-tenant architecture, microservices on AWS ECS,
+> Most of my production work lives under NDA — ERP platforms, CRM billing SaaS, and field sales systems built for real clients at scale.
+The tools below were born directly from those problems.

-> CI/CD pipelines, and request queuing systems handling concurrent load in production.
->
-> **Public repos below ↓ — side projects, experiments, and open work.**
+### 📡 outrelay
+> *Events never lost across service boundaries.*

+Reliable event relay for distributed systems — ensures messages reach their destination even when services go down, restart, or misbehave.
+Built for the reality of production microservices.

+### ⚙️ saga-orchestrator
+> *Multi-step transactions never left half-finished.*

+A SAGA pattern orchestrator for managing complex, multi-service workflows.
+When one step fails, compensating actions roll back cleanly — no ghost states, no inconsistent data.

+### 🛡️ idem-guard
+> *Endpoints never executed twice accidentally.*

+Idempotency middleware for Node.js APIs.
+Duplicate requests — from retries, network blips, or impatient users — are detected and short-circuited before they cause damage.

 ---